Welcome to the official blog of the TV review team for WordPress.tv

-Once you have downloaded the video to your computer,.
-The edits needed for WordCamp videos are basic, so you can use any video editing software you are already familiar with.
-If you do not have any editing software, you can download Shotcut, which is a free open source video editor that is cross-platform.
+The edits needed for WordCamp videos are basic.
+Typically, you can use any video editing software you like.
+If you don’t have video editing software, you can use Shotcut (free).

-To start, add the raw video to your video editing software, and trim unnecessary footage at the beginning and at the end.
-This will remove any extra footage from before the presentation starts, and after it has ended.
-Note that some videos may need to be trimmed in the middle if there are any inappropriate comments or technical issues that need to be removed, so you will want to watch the entire video when editing. cross-fade transitions can be used to indicated the break or passage of time.
+To get started, add the raw video to your video editing software, and trim unnecessary footage at the beginning and at the end.
+This will remove any extra footage that may have been recorded before or after the talk.
+Less often, some videos may need to be trimmed in the middle if there are any inappropriate comments or technical issues that need to be removed.
+You should watch the entire video when editing.
+To indicate a break or passage of time, use cross-fade transitions

 Speaker’s first and last name